lukaspotempa/PteroBot/README.md

       "channel_id": "1097237214935734511"
     },
   ],
-  "update_interval": 300000
+  "update_interval": 60000
 }
 ```

-To get your client and guild ID, you need to enable the developer settings in Discord and copy them.
+To get your guild ID, you need to enable the developer settings in Discord and copy it.
-Instructions on how to obtain them, can easily be found online.
+Instructions on how to obtain it, can easily be found online.
-You can leave the game servers empty and add them manually using the /register command once the bot is running.
+You can leave the game servers array empty and add them manually using the /register command once the bot is running.

 The bot is ready to be started!

+First run `npm run commands` to deploy the commands and make them accessible inside your Discord server.
-Provided, you have npm installed, you can run the bot using `npm start`.
+Provided, you have npm installed, you can now run the bot using `npm start`.